GuoleiSun/CountSeg/README.md

    cd path/CountSeg/experiments
    jupyter notebook
    ```
-   Then open main-pascal.ipynb or main-coco.ipynb to do training on Pascal or COOC, respectively.
+   Then open main-pascal.ipynb or main-coco.ipynb to do training on Pascal or COCO, respectively.

 ## Citation
 If you find the code useful for your research, please cite: